Hamas's Gaza leader Sinwar discusses war, 'quiet' and the media, with Israeli newspaper

 Unrest, conflicts and war

-"It cannot end like the third [war], which ended like the second [war], which ended like the first [war]," Sinwar told the newspaper.
+"It cannot end like the third [war], which ended like the second [war], which ended like the first [war]," Sinwar told reporter Francesca Borri, who conducted the interview.
 The Israelis, he said, "will have to reoccupy Gaza."

 But the Hamas leader also said that a new war is not in anybody's interests.

-This is the first full interview given by Sinwar since he became the leader of Hamas in Gaza in February 2017.
+This is the first full interview given by Sinwar to non-Arabic media since he became the leader of Hamas in Gaza in February 2017.

-He discussed a range of issues with Italian reporter Francesca Borri, who conducted the interview for Yedioth, from rocket attacks and protests along the Gaza-Israel fence, to the international community's responsibility to peace negotiations.
+He discussed a range of issues during the interview -- which also was published in the Italian daily La Repubblica -- from rocket attacks and protests along the Gaza-Israel fence, to the international community's responsibility to peace negotiations.

 Weekly clashes in Gaza, sometimes with tens of thousands of Palestinians, have increased tensions between Israel and militant factions in the coastal enclave since they started at the end of March.

-Note: CORRECTION: A previous version of this story stated that this was Sinwar's first interview since he became the leader of Hamas in Gaza.
-It was the first interview to non-Arabic language media.
-The story also has been updated to add that the interview also appeared in Italy's La Repubblica newspaper.